Our Love Affair with Credit

 So I’ve seen the trustee – what are my options?

-If the debtor’s situation isn’t too serious, the trustee would likely suggest credit counselling: a trustee or credit counsellor works with the debtor in developing a budget and financial plan to assist in controlling finances and repaying creditors.
+If the debtor’s situation isn’t too serious, the trustee would likely suggest credit counselling: a trustee or an accredited credit counsellor works with the debtor in developing a budget and financial plan to assist in controlling finances and repaying creditors.

 If the debtor’s situation is very serious, then a trustee will likely recommend one of the following options in dealing with creditors: